jsh/trendlist/README.md

 For simplicity, let's focus on the sorted (monotonically increasing) sequences, understanding that we can go back and reason analogously about the other three types.

-Few real-world sequences are sorted, but lots more generally get bigger from one end to the other.
+Few real-world sequences are sorted, but lots get generally bigger from one end to the other.

-How can we relax monotonicity productively?
+Can we relax monotonicity in an interesting way to let us include those, too?
+Let's give it a shot.

 ### Trends Are a Generalization of Monotonic Sequences.